AI, progress & app workflow

 What to do next

-For "Why routine adjustment needs human judgment in the loop", choose one low-pressure action: pause when pressure, pain, or irritation appears.
-Use the related Orena guide for "Why routine adjustment needs human judgment in the loop" when you want app support for that action.
-The useful signal for "Why routine adjustment needs human judgment in the loop" is whether the reader can use the same routine long enough to learn from it with less uncertainty.
+For "Human judgment: routine adjustment", choose one low-pressure action: pause when pressure, pain, or irritation appears.
+Use the related Orena guide for "Human judgment: routine adjustment" when you want app support for that action.
+The useful signal for "Human judgment: routine adjustment" is whether the reader can use the same routine long enough to learn from it with less uncertainty.

 Evidence boundary